Back in the earliest days of FX, before we were even called FX, there was…UniCross!

 Our technology incubator neighbor and mountain biking buddy, Campbell McGrouther, was a 3D artist and animator who eventually went into production of major motion pictures…we were lucky!

-Cam did this mockup for us which was so photorealistic quite a few people thought it was real until we told them otherwise.
+Cam did this mockup for us which was so photorealistic quite a few people, including some engineers at Porsche, thought it was real until we told them otherwise.

 It was a great tool to start testing rider feedback on the design.
 (The first change we made was to get rid of the bicycle seat!)